DPapey/dpapey-arch-docker/README.md

 - MariaDB with persistent data volume
 - phpMyAdmin for easy database management
-- PostgreSQL with persistent data volume and initialization scripts
+- PostgreSQL with persistent data volume and initialisation scripts
 - pgAdmin for PostgreSQL management
 - Configured to use environment variables for secure credentials
 - Restart policies for resilience